Playlist includes 9 training videos

 If a tooth is simply loose, have the person bite down on a piece of gauze and call their dentist.
 Chipped or cracked teeth can be quite painful.
 If blood is visible at the crack, prompt dental care is required to prevent loss of the tooth.
 Injured teeth may later begin to turn color.
 This suggests an injury to the nerve, and a visit to the dentist is warranted.

 Nosebleeds can be quite dramatic and are often messy.
 Be sure to wear personal protective equipment and eye protection when attending to nosebleeds.
-Persons with nosebleeds often swallow a fair amount of blood, which may result in vomiting.
+People with nosebleeds often swallow a fair amount of blood, which may result in vomiting.
 Therefore, you should prepare for the worst.

 After ensuring that the scene is safe and protective equipment is on, press both sides of the nostrils just below the bony portion of the nose for a minimum of 5 to 10 minutes.
 If bleeding continues, try holding pressure for an additional 10 minutes.
 Sit upright and lean your body and your head slightly forward.
 This will keep the blood from running down your throat, which can cause vomiting.
 (Do NOT lay flat or put your head between your legs.)
 If bleeding continues after this, seek further medical care.
 If the victim has trouble breathing or shows signs of severe distress, call 911/EMS.

 Punctures and Impaled Objects